Canterbury Christ Church University

 Qualification requirements

-GCSE English Language and Mathematics, at 4 or grade C or above, or equivalent.
-Functional Skills Level 2 will be considered in place of GCSEs.
+This programme also requires GCSE passes in English and Mathematics at 4 or grade C or above.
+Functional Skill Level 2 will be considered in place of GCSEs.

 Requirements for international students / English requirements